 Digital learning continues to evolve with a focus on instructor effectiveness, learner engagement and learner success.
 Both learners and instructors benefit from a variety of technology solutions and platforms, which enhance the learning experience.
 Digital learning is here to stay and will continue to empower instructors and learners, as well as enhance the learning experience.

-What is Needed to Succeed in Digital Learning?
+What is Needed to Succeed?

 Learners and instructors will need to be comfortable with a variety of technologies or order to ensure an optimal learning experience: